viotti/ringmaster/README.md

 Second, it will install the Ringmaster executable script in a nonstandard location.

-To avoid these issues, use the following installation steps.
+To prevent issues, use the following installation steps.

     sudo port selfupdate
     sudo port install py34-tkinter py34-pip